Star Maidens: Reception

+Willey added: "It's clearly a reaction to 1970s ‘women's lib’, a hot topic at the time.
+It inspires some comedy, which now seems terribly dated.
+Mostly it's played straight, with only one episode really a comedy (‘The Perfect Couple’, set on a 1970s housing estate with the stay-at-home wives).
+There's no serious explanation or exploration of the theme either.
+The later episodes become more serious (‘What Have They Done To The Rain’ is quite good ecological science fiction; ‘Creatures of the Mind’ introduces mild horror with lonely robots)."

 DVD release

 The complete series of Star Maidens was released on Region 2 DVD from Delta Entertainment in 2005.
 The two-disc set includes an interview with actor Gareth Thomas as a special feature.
 In 2017, the series was re-released on DVD by Simply Media with new cover artwork.

 Novelisation

 A novelisation of the series, written by Ian Evans (a pseudonym of the sci-fi author Angus Wells), was published in the United Kingdom by Corgi Books in 1977.